-And the outcome?
 Well, it was no surprise that not one of the bathroom scales tested came close to the accuracy of the Marsden scale - of course, none of the bathroom scales tested were Class III medically approved.

 When it came to body fat readings, none of the scales compared favourably to DEXA - the three bathroom scales tested that were capable of measuring body fat were inaccurate by around 30% - making the reading virtually worthless.

-The summary at the end of the One Show feature was that it doesn’t really matter how accurate your weighing scales are, as long as you use the same ones each time - that way, readings are relative and you can accurately monitor difference in your weight, if not your actual weight.
+The summary at the end of the One Show feature was that it doesn’t really matter how accurate your weighing scales are, as long as you use the same ones each time - that way, readings are relative and you can accurately monitor differences in your weight, if not your actual weight.

 But is that really a good piece of advice?